 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-If your property has random brown patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can thank Japanese beetles.
+If your lot has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.

-In the past five years, this voracious pest has rampaged into McHenry County, southeast WI and northern IL.
+In the past five years, this hungry pest has rampaged into McHenry County, southeast WI and northern IL.
 Japanese beetles devour on more than 300 plants.
 Rose bushes and grape vines are among their top targets.

 Japanese beetles are about a half-inch in size.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack consume trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
-The bugs consume only the material between the veins.
+They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+The bugs feed on only the material between the veins.

-Japanese beetles are the most widespread turf-grass pest in the U.S. - including McHenry County.
+Japanese beetles are the most far-flung turf-grass pest in the U.S. - including McHenry County.
 Adults bore into grass to lay eggs.
-The hatched grubs in the lawn devour the roots of grasses and other plants.
+The hatched grubs in the lawn eat the roots of grasses and other plants.
 Brown tracks or large spots result.

-If these experiences sound familiar, you just want to know how to get rid of Japanese beetles.
-Grub control pesticide can be used on the larvae.
+If these situations sound familiar, you just want to know how to get rid of Japanese beetles.
+Grub control killer can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your McHenry County home.

-Ready to go after the Japanese beatles before they go after your trees and foliage?
+Ready to attack the Japanese beatles before they go after your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.